 To gauge the sensitivity of the model to these effects, we varied several parameters of the baseline, including the persistence of the regimes, the standard deviations of the shocks and the intercept terms in the monetary policy rule.
-Results of these variations are presented in figures 15-16.
+Results of these variations are presented in figures 11-12.
 Reducing the persistence of the regimes leads to smaller differences in inflation behavior between regimes.
-Correspondingly, the forecast errors, on average, are not as large, while also not as informative about future tax policy.
-Linear methods then are quite successful in tracking the long-term behavior of the system, as shown in figure 15, which increases the transition probability to 70%.
+Correspondingly, the forecast errors, on average, are not as large, while also not as informative about future tax policy, reducing the correlation between $\eta_t$ and $\gamma{1t+k}$ , k > 0.
+Linear methods then are quite successful in tracking the long-term behavior of the system, as shown in figure 11, which increases the transition probability to .70.
 Increasing the gap between the intercepts in the two regimes increases the spread in inflation rates across regimes and for similar reasons the performance of linear models becomes commensurately poor.
-(Figure 16 presents results from a run with the intercepts set at 1 and -1.
+(Figure 12 presents results from a run with the intercepts set at 1 and -1.
 The region of the parameter space over which the linear model mis-characterizes the long-run behavior of the model is much larger than the corresponding region for the baseline.)

-Nevertheless, given our wish to explore the parameter space over fairly broad regions and with relatively persistent regimes, the linearized models are clearly not suitable.
-With widely separated, persistent regimes, the expected growth rate of debt is significantly affected by much lower-than-expected (or higher-thanexpected) inflation.
-Neither of the linearization approaches matches this feature of the full model, and so cannot match its dynamics in general.
+Nevertheless, given our wish to explore the parameter space over fairly broad regions (including non-Ricardian regions) and with relatively persistent regimes, the linearized models are clearly not suitable.
+With widely separated, persistent regimes, the expected growth rate of debt is significantly affected by much lower-than-expected (or higher-than-expected) inflation rates.
+Neither of the linearization approaches matches this feature of the non-linear model, and so cannot match its dynamics in general.